yext/search-headless/docs/search-headless.metastate.searchtype.md

 ## MetaState.searchType property

-Indicates the type of search that Answers Headless is managing.
+Indicates the type of search that Search Headless is managing.

 <b>Signature:</b>